mathworks/Quantum-Computing-MATLAB/examples/machine-learning/classifiers/creditscores/README.md

 openExample('stats/creditratingdemo')
 ```

-openExample('stats/creditratingdemo')

 ## Results on Labeled and Unlabeled Test Data

-The diagonal elements represent the models making the correct prediction
+In the two figures below, diagonal elements represent the respective model
+making the correct prediction on unseen labeled samples.

 ![](confusionTestClassical.png?raw=true)

 ![](confusionTestQuantum.png?raw=true)

-The diagonal elements represent the number of times the two models make
+Here, the diagonal elements represent the two models making the same
-the same prediction.
+prediction on an unknown sample.

 ![](confusionUnlabeledTestBoth.png?raw=true)